ossdhaval/mysite/source/while-coding/web-tools.md

 ### video recording, screen capture, tutorials

 clipchamp.com - this is from microsoft.
-Allows you to download the recorded videos
+Allows you to download the recorded videos.
+For text to speech, select the `record and create` -> select `text to speech`.
+For good voice, select `Andrew` with pace at 80% and default pitch.

 loom.com - good for recording screen casts and tutorials but doesn't allow download of videos